 7. Know when to replace your pillows and mattress.

 Good quality pillows can last three to five years.
 If your pillows no longer hold their shape, are stained or torn, or seem to make you itch and sneeze as soon as you lay down, it’s time to replace them.
 As for mattresses, a high-quality mattress can last for 8 to 10 years, but it’s important to know the signs of when it’s time to replace your mattress.
 If your mattress has lost its shape, if you wake up sore, or if you still sneeze as soon as your head hits the pillow despite regular cleaning, it may be time to update your mattress.

 These tips can help temporarily relieve the effects of the unseen guests between your sheets, helping you breathe easier at night, but if your allergies persist, you should seek a long-term solution from a certified ENT specialist.
 Dr. Pasha can help you find the source of your allergies and the treatment that will best meet your needs.
-Schedule an appointment today to find the source of your allergies and to breathe freely again.
+Schedule a visit with ear, nose, and throat specialist Dr. Pasha today Schedule a visit with ear, nose, and throat specialist Dr. Pasha to find the source of your allergies and to breathe freely again.